Unlinked monotone regression: Conclusions and Directions for Future Research

 \item Our current study is restricted to the case of a univariate predictor.
 Studying both theory and practice when dimension is larger than $1$ will be an important avenue for future work.
 In the case of linear regression, several works (\cite{Abid:2017ws,Pananjady:2017kj,Pananjady:2018hd,Unnikrishnan:2018gp}) have already begun this study, although those works focus mostly on the case of Gaussian noise.

 \item Finding (minimax) lower bounds for the rate of convergence seems to be hard to obtain in our setting.
-Such bounds are needed for a more complete theoretical understanding of the problem setting. \cite{Rigollet:2018wia} provide a minimax lower bound in the case of one fixed noise distribution (the Gaussian).
+Such bounds are needed for a more complete theoretical understanding of the problem setting.
+In earlier literature, the closest result we are aware of is the one obtained in \cite{Rigollet:2018wia}, who provide a minimax lower bound in the case of a Gaussian noise in the shuffled monotone regression.
+However, it is not known if the minimax lower bound derived by these authors applies to our problem, since the unlinked problem is statistically more difficult than the shuffled problem.

 \item One of the major differences in unlinked regression from linked regression is that in the former the specification of the error distribution is crucially important.
 As shown in the introduction, if the error distribution is unknown then the model is not even identifiable.
 It would be helpful to understand the general properties of unlinked regression models and of our method in particular when one has partial but incomplete knowledge of the error distribution (e.g., some moment parameters can be estimated well but the full distribution is not known precisely).